TonyWilsonMosman/ecmoutlook/README.md

 This code expects the users to update the code with their own details (company emails etc.).
 The variables to be edited are clearly displayed at the start of the code.

-The code is in one file: ECMOutlook v2.bas
-While the ribbon/toolbar customisation with all the buttons is also included with: Outlook Customizations (olkexplorer)v2.exportedUI
+The code is in one file: "ECMOutlook v2.bas", while the ribbon/toolbar customisation with all the buttons is also included with "Outlook Customizations (olkexplorer)v2.exportedUI"